Sam-Dragon/git/README.md

 # Git Vs Github
 - Git is VCS that run locally in machine where as github is a service which hosts repositories remotely

+# Git Repo
+- it is a workspace which tracks and manages files within folder